-I have seen many managers get bogged down with an infinite number of tasks that result in their whole day getting consumed in task execution and leaving them with no time to plan and manage.
+I have seen many managers get bogged down with an infinite number of tasks that result in their whole day getting consumed in task execution.
+Leaving them with no time to plan and manage.
 Meanwhile, team members are sitting idle, waiting for their next set of instructions.
 This even happens in my personal life as I’m working on a project with my kids.
 I will be busy looking at the project and the tasks we need to do.
-Meanwhile, my kids are bored and disinterested because I am not giving them tasks they can do to help.
-But, if I keep them engaged; we all progress and move forward at a good pace.
+Meanwhile, my kids are bored and disinterested because I am not giving them something to do.
+But, if I keep them engaged; we all progress at a good pace.

-If I take extra time to show and train my team members now, then every time that task comes my way in the future, I can easily delegate the task to the person that I have trained to do it and now I have that extra 5-10 minutes to work on more important managerial and administrative tasks.
+If I take extra time to train my team members now; then every time that task comes my way in the future, I can easily delegate the task to the person that I have trained to do it.
+I now have an extra 5-10 minutes to work on managerial and administrative tasks.
 If I didn’t take “the hit” now, I won’t be able to reap the rewards later.
 Also, by training that team member, they now have ownership of a specific task.
 This will build confidence because they know that you trust them and as they show a greater aptitude, you will train them on how to do more and thus free you up to do more as well.